 Memphis is ranked with one of the highest rates of theft in the country.
 There are an estimated twenty four thousand reported thefts in the city every year.
 A person commits theft if they knowingly exercise control over another person’s property without the owner’s consent.
 Thefts are generally categorized by the value of the property.
-For example, if the the property is worth five hundred dollars ($500) or less, it is considered a Class A misdemeanor.
+For example, if the the property is worth under $1000 dollars ($1000), it is considered a Class A misdemeanor.
 This makes a person charged with theft at risk to going to prison for just under a year, or a fine of up to $2,500 (or more serious punishments depending on the factors and applicable law).

 During the process of trial and sentencing, courts will consider a variety of factors, such as: whether this a person’s first offense; what the circumstances were surrounding the alleged theft; whether the person has the capacity to find employment in order to avoid resorting to theft again in the future.
 You will want a criminal defense lawyer who is experienced in defending people from charges of theft, and who knows how to talk to judges and prosecutors in order to present your side of the story.
 If necessary, you need an attorney who can explain your options, and the consequences of diversion or probation so that you make the right decisions.

 Shoplifting has the same penalties as theft, but is associated with different activities.
 Shoplifting is one of the most prevalent crimes today.
 It is estimated that 1 in 11 Americans has committed the act in their life.
 This results approximately $35 million in losses every day, and some retailers are relentless in cracking down on the crime.
 Sometimes this means retailers are willing to go too far, putting your rights at risk.
 Some companies are notorious for their strong-handed approach to preventing shoplifting, and you do not want to take them on alone.